What’s In This Guide To The Beagle

 - Training and exercising your Beagle

 - Beagle health and care

 The traditional role of the Beagle is well known.

 Bred for generations to work and hunt in packs, they are perhaps most commonly associated with fox hunting with horses.

 Beagles love to use their noses, and they are very good at it.

-Even if you are not interested in working your Beagle, this inquisitive pup will really benefit from some scent work training.
+Even if you are not interested in working your dog, this inquisitive pup will really benefit from some scent work training.

 Beagles as a breed get huge enjoyment from following a trail or seeking out hidden items.